FlissLips/RADARNotes/ElectroOptics.md

 - From this, we can we that $D*$ is inversely proportional to the NEP, so therefore a higher $D^*$ corresponds to a better sensitivity.

 ---
+## EO System Stabiliation and Tracking Come back to